Please click the links below to jump to a particular section

-TeenStreet UK is running for its 2nd year on 27th July – 2nd August 2023 at The Poplars, near Ledbury, and we hope to see your teens and their your youth group there!
+TeenStreet UK is running for its 3rd year on 3rd – 9th August 2023 at Capernwray Hall, Carnforth, and we hope to see your teens and their your youth group there!

 TeenStreet UK is open to participants aged 13-17.

 We want to encourage teens to come and join us this summer to spend the week having fun, going deep in their faith and learning how to be bold in sharing it with others, including those who have not yet heard about Jesus!

 Each teen is placed in a NET (small) group for the week, a bit like their family.

 If teens come as part of a Church group, we will endeavour to place them in a group with their own youth leaders and teens from their church.

 Each NET group is led by a Coach.
 A Coach is a caring adult who will be a listening ear, example, authority figure and if necessary a challenge-giver for the group of teens during TeenStreet.
 The Coach will lead NET times (Bible study and small group time) and is available to meet with the teens during free time for support.

 What to Expect

 Main Hall which includes a time of worship, some games and a chance to learn about the theme for the day’s Bible Study.

 Shhh Time a chance to be still and listen to what God might be telling you that day – stare at the clouds as they go past, look at the grass and marvel at God’s creation.
 Just shut your eyes and listen to the stillness.